 If you have Crohn’s disease, you may go through a variety of treatments before you find one that effectively manages your symptoms.

 In people with Crohn’s disease, the body’s immune system can’t tell the difference between foreign substances and the body’s own tissue.
 This causes the inflammation that creates so many symptoms.

 Biologic therapies, unlike other treatments for Crohn’s disease, aggressively target particular proteins that cause inflammation of the gastrointestinal tract.
 This often makes them successful when no other treatment has worked.

 These drugs can’t solely block your immune system from attacking your own tissue while leaving your natural immune responses intact.
 This leaves you susceptible to other diseases and infections and can sometimes increase the risk of developing certain cancers.

 You can have an increased risk of tuberculosis while on this medication.
 In addition to injections or intravenous treatments, you’ll also need regular skin tests to make sure you aren’t infected.

 Some of these medications require people to spend hours in the doctor’s office receiving treatment intravenously.
-This can also time-consuming and costly if you need to take a lot of time off from work for treatment.
+This can also be time-consuming and costly if you need to take a lot of time off from work for treatment.

-Some severe, even fatal, side effects have been associated with natalizumab.
-Its benefits in treating Crohn’s disease should be weighed against the side effects and benefits of TNF-alpha inhibitors when making treatment decisions.
+Some severe, even fatal, side effects have been associated with integrin blockers.
+Their benefits in treating Crohn’s disease should be weighed against the side effects and benefits of TNF-alpha inhibitors when making treatment decisions.

-The prescribing program requirement is due to the extreme risk of a rare but deadly brain disorder that has been connected with natalizumab.
-The disorder is called progressive multifocal leukoencephalopathy.
-It’s an inflammation of the white matter of the brain, and it usually occurs in more than one location.
+The prescribing program requirement is due to the risk of a rare but deadly brain disorder that has been connected with natalizumab.
+The disorder is called progressive multifocal leukoencephalopathy (PML).
+It’s an inflammation of the white matter of the brain.